Sanrax/flashcart-guides/docs/cart-guides/r4igold_cc.md

     1. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.

+    1. Press `Start` and go to `Settings`.
+Find `nds-bootstrap Settings` by press the R shoulder button to cycle through the settings and change `Game Loader` to `nds-bootstrap` and Save.

     !!! tip "Post-Setup Enhancements"

         **Themes**